Shadoral/Shadoral.github.io/README.md

      became a huge fan of him and studied what transpired in the past.
      </p>
 <p>
-     During my secondary school years, i enrolled early into a 3 years chemistry course in a polytechnic because i loved chemistry so much to the point my youtube feed was filled with codylab/styropyro/nilered's video as reccomendation.
+     During my secondary school years, i enrolled early into a 3 years chemistry course in a polytechnic because i loved chemistry so much to the point my youtube feed was filled with codylab/styropyro/nilered's video as recommendation.
      They certainly did helped supplement my interest in the subject :) kudos to them!
 After graduating my next course of action was to apply for a university course.
+Side note, it was also when i was at polytechnic where i met most of my influential figures in my life.
+Not only that but also the elective modules i have taken helped me understand chemistry from a different pov such as math and physics.
 </p>
 <p>
      While I am not as naive as I once was, I still believe science is the only viable career option for me.
 I was offered the chance to pursue chemical engineering and materials science as majors; however, I decided to decline both of